How to brew all-grain beer in the BIAC

 Boil time: 60 minutes

-6. Once boiling is complete, a chilling liquid (e.g., cold tap water) is ran through the fermenter jacket.
+6. Chilling: Once boiling is complete, a chilling liquid (e.g., cold tap water) is ran through the fermenter jacket.
 It is important to keep pressure of chilling media in the jacket below 5psi (7psi in the 4-in-1) or the vessel could damage (keep main vessel body below 3psi in the 3-in-1 and 14.9psi in the 4-in-1).
 No restrictions should be placed on the outflow of the jacket or pressure could build up and care should be taken that no restriction can impede flow (e.g. a hose kinking or valve accidentally closing).
 A Water Pressure Regulator can be purchased to help ensure pressure does not build up in the jacket.
 The lid should be installed to keep out airborne contaminants, but a port should be kept open to air during the cooling period, as a vacuum could form as the water cools, damaging the fermenter.
-A Pressure and Vacuum Relief Valve can be purchased to help protect the inside of the vessel.
-If desired, an air filter could be placed over the open port to keep microbes out.
+A Pressure and Vacuum Relief Valve should always be installed as backup protection to help protect the inside of the vessel.
+(If for some reason the fermenter needs to be sealed, add a few psi of CO2 to offset a vacuum that will form as water cools and contracts.)
 Don't throttle the flow rate too much as a good flow rate is necessary for faster chilling (the greater the temperature difference between the water leaving the jacket, the faster the chilling rate).
 If municipal water is warm, it could be used for the majority of cooling (e.g. down to 30C/90F), and a Lindr Water Chiller used for the rest.

 Chilling time: About 30-60 minutes (depending on chilling water temperature and flow rate).